-- 1.6.1 Any decision of the Police and Crime Commissioner or of the Deputy Police and Crime Commissioner shall be set out in a Decision Record and shall be published on the Police and Crime Commissioner's website in accordance with the decision making protocol. - 1.6.2 The Police and Crime Commissioner shall also publish a Scheme of Delegation which sets out any delegations of the Police and Crime Commissioner's powers.
-The scheme may permit the sub-delegation of powers but any such sub-delegation shall be notified to the Police and Crime Commissioner.
+- 1.6.1 Any significant decision of the Police and Crime Commissioner or of the Deputy Police and Crime Commissioner (if applicable) shall be set out in a Decision Notice and shall be published on the Police and Crime Commissioner's website, unless it is exempt from publication. - 1.6.2 In determining the extent of information to be published the principles of the Freedom of Information Act 2000 will be applied. - 1.6.3 The Police and Crime Commissioner will publish a Decision Making Policy document that will set out the framework and principles for decision making, and the processes for ensuring decisions are made by the right people in the right way and at the right level within the organisation.
+It will set out which decisions should be formally recorded and published. - 1.6.4 The Police and Crime Commissioner shall establish a Scheme of Delegation which sets out any delegations of the Police and Crime Commissioner's powers.
+The scheme may permit the sub-delegation of powers but any such sub-delegation shall be recorded in the Scheme of Delegation.
 The Police and Crime Commissioner may prohibit, vary or make any sub-delegation subject to conditions and limitations.

-2. Code of Corporate Governance
+2. Corporate Governance Mechanisms